grotovu/L4D2-Survivor-Bot-AI-Improver-SIOnlyPrimary/README.md

 This is a fork.
 This plugin has been helpful to me for years back in SourceMod days.
 I added some features, well, mostly vibe-coded.
-I thought I'd finally put my Github to use.
+My brain is rusty.
 Most of the descriptions are unchanged for now.

 ---